Glossary

 Out of Bounds

-A Skater is out of bounds when part of the Skater’s body or equipment is touching the floor beyond the track boundary.
-One arm or hand touching the floor beyond the track boundary does not render a Skater out of bounds (see also in bounds, straddling).
+A Skater is Out of Bounds when part of the Skater’s body or equipment is touching the floor beyond the track boundary.
+One arm or hand touching the floor beyond the track boundary does not render a Skater out of bounds (see also In Bounds, Straddling, Ceding).

 Out of Play